jh0152park/Django_Study/README.md

     - If you want to check am I located inside VENV or not, just run `django-admin` command to check

 5. Start to project with `django-admin startproject config .` command

+# How to run server on our developer side

+-   Run `python manage.py runserver` command
+-   Then, created a new `db.sqlite3` file